flydelabs/flyde-discord-bot-boilerplate/README.md

 ## Deployment

+A key design goal of Flyde is to be as integrable as possible with existing Node.js projects.
+Flyde flows are YAML files behind the scenes, which are loaded and executed using a library.
-As this is a regular Node.js project, you can deploy it to any Node.js hosting service.
+This means that you can use Flyde in any Node.js project, and deploy it to any Node.js hosting service!

 We've tested it on [Railway](https://railway.app) and it works great!

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/I6wHQZ?referralCode=24MQpO)

+_Note:_ accessing the visual debugger from a remote deployment is not supported yet.
+You can still use the visual debugger locally, and use the logs to debug your flows remotely.